DO4TECH/01-Learn-Rust/README.md

 RUN chmod u+x /home/rustdev/.local/share/code-server/User/globalStorage/matklad.rust-analyzer/rust-analyzer-linux
 ```

-For *vscode-lldb* extension I have also tried to install it the same way I have installed *rust* and *rust-analyzer* extensions but I encounter problems trying to use it.
-After some research I find the *vscode-lldb* [issue 314](https://github.com/vadimcn/vscode-lldb/issues/314) so I tried the fix proposed.
-The fix consists in downloading manually from github the *vsix* extension file and adding it using the *code-server* command line, it works perfectly.
+For *vscode-lldb* extension, I also tried to install it the same way I had installed *rust* and *rust-analyzer* extensions but I encountered problems trying to use it.
+After some research, I found the *vscode-lldb* [issue 314](https://github.com/vadimcn/vscode-lldb/issues/314) so I tried the proposed fix which consists in downloading manually from github the *vsix* extension file and adding it using the *code-server* command line.
+It works perfectly.

 ```dockerfile
 ## Debugging tools